Wramberg/wramberg_linux_setup/README.md

-# JWLinuxSetup
+# Wramberg Linux Setup
-Just some random files I use in my linux setup
+Just some random files (including dots) I use in my linux setup.